himansh18131018/paypalproject1/README.md

 # paypalproject1
-email: admin@admin.com
+email: admin@admin.com,
-password: admin
+password: admin,
-student: localhost1234/student
+student: localhost1234/student,
-faculty: localhost1234/teacher
+faculty: localhost1234/teacher,
 1) Faculty can add any courses.
 2) Student will be shown his registered courses.
 3) Student will all be shown other courses.